Canada Fishing Season Calendar 2026: Opener Dates by Province

 | Manitoba | Northern Pike | May 9, 2026 | Apr 14, 2027 | Check the current local summary for exceptions. |

-Useful Next Pages for 2026 Season Searches
+Useful Next Pages for 2026 Season Questions

 These are good follow-up pages when the date question turns into a bigger planning question.